 Human resource leadership and management practices in healthcare are explored.
-Advancing a culture of excellence through lifelong learning, building and leading
+Advancing a culture of excellence through lifelong learning, building and leading collaborative interprofessional teams and designing innovative human resource practices will be emphasized.

 NSG 665 Administrative Data and Info Management CREDITS: 3